79mplus/Mplus-Intercom-Subscription/readme.txt

 = How can I install the plugin? =

 Easiest way is to go to WP Admin - Plugins - Add New, and search for "mplus intercom".
 You will have an option to Install and Activate it.
-Afterwards, you just need 5 minutes to put the Access Token in the Intercom Subscription settings page.
+Afterwards, you just need 5 minutes to put the Access Token in the Intercom Subscription settings page and put the `[mplus_intercom_subscription]` shortcode in any page or post you like.

 = Is there any third party plugins required? =

-For the base plugin (this one) no other plugin is required.
+For the base plugin (this one), no other plugin is required.
 It takes care of itself.
 For the addon plugins however, you may need the plugin for which you bought it for.
-For example, to use "Mplus Intercom Subscription - WooCommerce" you would need WooCommerce to be installed.
+For example, to use "Mplus Intercom Subscription - WooCommerce" addon, you would need WooCommerce to be installed.

 = How can I get the Intercom Access Token? =